Parenting and Learning Issues

 Trend #1: Promoting Inquiry-Based Learning to Develop a Love for Science

 No matter where you send your child to school, you are probably familiar with STEM education.
 STEM stands for Science, Technology, Engineering, Mathematics and is it an active style of education that focuses particularly on creating a student-centered learning environment.
-As part of STEM education, students engage in hands-on activities that use and develop their skills for questioning, problem solving and teamwork all the while addressing relevant, real life issues.
+As part of STEM education, students engage in hands-on activities that use and develop their skills for questioning, problem-solving and teamwork all the while addressing relevant, real-life issues.
 In a STEM educational environment, teachers fill the role of a classroom facilitator – they act as a guide to students, helping them through the problem-solving process and creating lessons and projects that guide students toward proficiency in the content of the curriculum.
-The goal of STEM education is to develop students into becoming effective communicators and logical thinkers – they should also be proficient and literate in science, mathematics and technology.
+The goal of STEM education is to develop students into becoming effective communicators and logical thinkers – they should also be proficient and literate in science, mathematics, and technology.

-There is a great deal of research to support the benefits of STEM education, but there are some challenges to face as well.
-Some research shows
+There is a great deal of research to support the benefits of STEM education, but there are some challenges

 A recent survey shows that as many as 11% of children aged 4 to 17 years old have attention deficit hyperactivity disorder, or ADHD.
 This is a condition defined by an ongoing pattern of inattention, hyperactivity, and impulsivity that can interfere with the child’s development and daily function.
 Some of the most common signs of ADHD like hyperactivity and impulsivity are easy to identify, but there is another category of symptoms that is often less clear – inattention.